ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

 - ⚠️ **Important**: Breaking change: the [`fileSystem`](/connections/filesystem) has been updated to require a directory at the generator-level instead of a connection level.
 This makes it identical in behavior to the S3, Azure, and GCS connectors.
-Apologies for the breakage.- ✅ **Added**: Adds the ability to [merge multiple JSON files together](/functions/loadJsonFile/#merging-files) during preprocessing.- ✅ **Added**: Adds the ability to write multiple files for both [file system](/connections/filesystem/#writing-multiple-files) and [Azure](/connections/azureBlobStorage/#writing-multiple-blobs) connections.- ✅ **Added**: Adds new serialization option [`explodeJsonlArrays`](/connections/filesystem/#set-the-format-and-compression) to break arrays onto multiple lines.- ✅ **Added**: Adds new optional [`localVars`](/functions/repeatedly/#setting-local-variables) parameter to `repeatedly` to specify local, randomized values.- ✅ **Added**: S3, Azure, GCS, and file system connections can now [turn off batching](/connections/filesystem/#instantly-flush-files) and instantenously write files on each iteration.
+Apologies for the breakage.
+- ✅ **Added**: Adds the ability to [merge multiple JSON files together](/functions/loadJsonFile/#merging-files) during preprocessing.
+- ✅ **Added**: Adds the ability to write multiple files for both [file system](/connections/filesystem/#writing-multiple-files) and [Azure](/connections/azureBlobStorage/#writing-multiple-blobs) connections.
+- ✅ **Added**: Adds new serialization option [`explodeJsonlArrays`](/connections/filesystem/#set-the-format-and-compression) to break arrays onto multiple lines.
+- ✅ **Added**: Adds new optional [`localVars`](/functions/repeatedly/#setting-local-variables) parameter to `repeatedly` to specify local, randomized values.
+- ✅ **Added**: S3, Azure, GCS, and file system connections can now [turn off batching](/connections/filesystem/#instantly-flush-files) and instantenously write files on each iteration.

 ---